 Currently, there are still more than 2,000 claims being worked by hobbyist prospectors.

-Belleville is located about 8 miles North of Big Bear Lake City in the San Bernardino Mountains.
+Belleville is located about eight miles north of Big Bear Lake City in the San Bernardino Mountains.